thegooddocsproject/templates/quickstarts/quickstart-template-guide.md

 - Improve the user experience, and help reduce costs by lowering the number of support requests.

 ## Before writing a quickstart
-Before you start working on your quickstart, identify:
-- Primary feature of your application.
+Before you start working on your quickstart, identify:- Primary feature of your application.
 - Quickest and the easiest way to implement end-to-end the primary feature of your application.
 - Use case that your user can complete within 1 - 2 hours with a preference for a shorter time.
-- Audience as it helps the users determine if the quickstart is relevant for their usage.
+- Audience as it helps the users determine if the quickstart is relevant for their use.

 ## Best practices for writing a quickstart
 -  Avoid complicating the quickstart by including error scenarios/complex use cases.
 - Lengthy quickstarts can overwhelm users.
 Consider condensing or removing steps or reevaluating the scope of the quickstart.
 - Remove the burden of setup requirements as much as possible through sandbox accounts.
-- Ensure that the quickstart actually works and provides the advertised result.
+- Ensure that the quickstart works and provides the advertised result.
 - For code samples, ensure that you include:
    - Any required `import` or `using` statements.
    - Code comments that explain what the code does.